EvictionLab/eviction-lab-website/content/eviction-tracking/fort-worth-tx.md

 {{% report_map shapes="/uploads/fort-worth_shapes.json" data="/uploads/fortworth_map.csv" %}}

 # The geography of changes in eviction filings

 Tarrant and Denton counties are divided into 494 Census tracts.
-Here we map, in each of those tracts, eviction filings over the last four weeks compared to the typical number of filings in the average year.<sup>1</sup> Over that period, we see  declines in eviction filings across the city, though also pockets of higher-than-average filings.
+In each of those Tracts, we map the number of eviction filings over the last four weeks.
+If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the county—or compared to the typical number of filings in the average year.<sup>1</sup> <sup>2</sup>

 1. Eviction filing data for Tarrant County were collected by [January Advisors](https://www.januaryadvisors.com/).
 Historical averages cover the years 2018-2019.
 Data for Denton County were collected by [LSC](https://www.lsc.gov/); historical averages cover 2016-2019.
 2. Tract racial majority determined using American Community Survey (ACS) estimates for 2014–2018

 {{%/ report_map %}}

 {{% report_chart id="race" data="/uploads/fortworth_linechart.csv" %}}